HomeVertebratesBeaked Whale

 Distribution and Habitat

-These cetaceans are found in all oceans across the world, from the poles to the equator.
+Beaked whales are found worldwide across all the oceans.
 Though some species, like the northern bottlenose whale and the Sowerby’s beaked whale, are restricted to the North Atlantic waters, others, such as Blainville’s beaked whale and Cuvier’s beaked whale, have a more global distribution.

 Although these whales prefer living in offshore waters (at least 300 m deep), they are also (though infrequently) found on icy edges at the poles.
 Additionally, they inhabit seamounts, canyons, escarpments, and oceanic islands such as the Azores and the Canary Islands.
 They can also be found in the waters surrounding Hawaii.